singh-vinayak/pac-man/README.md

 # pac-man
-Retro Pac Man game using JavaScript :D
+Retro Pac Man game using JavaScript :D<br>
 View <a href="https://vinayak-singh5302.github.io/pac-man">Here</a>

-I've kept minimalistic styling along with a few touches here and there, and will update the interface soon. 😁
+I've kept minimalistic styling along with a few touches here and there, and will update the interface soon. 😁<br>

 <strong>Inbuilt JavaScript functions I have used:</strong><br>
 <ul>